 18 Quick Midline Crossing Activities for Academic Tasks

-Quick Brain Break Exercises
+Quick Crossing Midline Brain Break Exercises

 #1 Arm Scissors

-Students can sit or stand for this exercise.
-Tell them to hold arms straight out to the sides.
-Keep arms straight as they cross them in front of their body.
-Return the arms out to the sides.
+Students hold their arms straight out to the sides in a T position.
+The arms remain straight as they cross them in front of their body.

 #2 Infinity Loop

-This is great for the arms and the eyes to cross midline.
-Make sure kids keep their bodies still and only move their arms.
+The infinity loop is great for the arms and the eyes to cross midline.

 For more infinity loop activity ideas, check out Visual Tracking Activities Using Flashcards and the Infinity Loop.